dnszlr/hka-infm-pp-carwash/README.md

 ## Task 2

 Convert your washpark scenario to the executor framework and lock/condition.
 Test different ExecutorServices and see if you can make the code more compact with lambda expressions.

+## Task 3

+Code review for another student

+## Task 4

+Convert your car wash scenario to semaphores for the coordination of car wash lanes and cleaning boxes.